A plethystic chain rule: A remarkable derivation of the algebra of symmetric functions

-\begin{remark} On the left-hand side of the formula above we need to compute several products.
-Nevertheless, these products are now between Schur functions of degree strictly smaller than $d$, thus they are recursively known.
+\begin{remark} The right-hand side of the formula above requires the computation of several products.
+Nevertheless, these are products of Schur functions of degree strictly smaller than $d$, meaning they are known recursively.

-Recall that the coefficients $m_{\alpha,\beta}^\gamma$ can be computed in a combinatorial and direct way using the Littlewood--Richardson formula (e.g.\ \cite[Section~I.9]{Macdonald}). \end{remark}
+Recall that the coefficients $m_{\lambda,\mu}^\nu$ can be computed in a combinatorial and direct way using the Littlewood--Richardson rule (e.g., \cite[Section~I.9]{Macdonald}). \end{remark}